Mode7Labs/zap/docs/docs/markdown/ui/button.md

 ### Hover State

-Visual indication when mouse is over button (currently uses press for visual feedback).
+Visual indication when the pointer is over the button.

 ### Pressed State